kubernetes-sigs/gateway-api/site-src/faq.md

   guide what revisions are needed for the next release.
 It is possible that the next release will contain breaking changes.

+* **Q: Which Kubernetes versions are supported?<br>**
+  A: Generally, we support Kubernetes 1.16+, but certain features like AppProtocol depend on Kubernetes 1.18 (opt-in) or 1.19 (on by default).
+  There are not any other exceptions to the 1.16+ guideline right now.

 [1]: https://github.com/kubernetes-sigs/gateway-api
 [2]: https://github.com/kubernetes-sigs/gateway-api/releases